The Cost of Renovating a Lab

 Casework

 Choosing the correct dimensions and material for your casework is necessary for a safe and efficient lab.
-Deciding between wood, plastic laminate, metal, and stainless steel should depend upon the type of lab you are renovating, as well as your budget.
+Deciding between wood, plastic laminate, metal, and stainless steel should depend upon the type of lab you are renovating.
+It should also depend on your budget.

 Safety, function, and effectiveness come first.
-Custom casework, much like custom lab furniture, can help provide the specific features needed while being personalized to your desired dimensions and cost.
+Custom casework, much like custom lab furniture, can help provide the specific features needed.

 How OnePointe Solutions can Help

 To make your renovation as successful as possible, take advantage of custom designs, lab furniture, casework, and more.
-At OnePointe Solutions, we can help with the renovation of virtually any lab as well as work with your budget to make the process of your lab renovation run smoothly.
+At OnePointe Solutions, we can help with the renovation of virtually any lab.
+In addition, we can work with your budget to make the process of your lab renovation run smoothly.

 Labs in virtually any industry can find what they are looking for.
 From food labs to material science and everything in between, the custom designs we provide will help you transform your lab into a productive, dynamic work environment.